From Scientific Mayhem: Playdough

 Do you know the differences between boric acid and borax?
 Where do they come from?
 How long have people been using them for cleaning?

-From Origami Basics: beyond the basics
+From Origami Basics: NASA Technology

 NASA Jet Propulsion Laboratory’s Starshade